LA sheriff sends deputies to assess Venice homeless crisis

 “They’re going to start interfacing with the homeless, start doing their assessments and figuring out where everybody is in their transition from being homeless to being housed,” he told CBS 2 News.

-Villaneuva told the news station he was not trying to start a turf battle with the Police Department, but instead was trying to help.
+Villaneuva told CBS 2 News that he was not trying to start a turf battle with the Police Department, but instead was trying to help.

 “I’m not going to blame LAPD whatsoever,” he said.
 “I think they can definitely do the job.
 They’re more than capable, have good leadership.
 However, if they’re hamstrung by politicians that don’t want them to do their job, well then they’re left in a very, very bad situation.”